Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 If we do have free will, which I propose we do, then how do we help people with uncivil conduct become civil?

 These are the kind of questions we need to ask ourselves and then go to the real crux of the matter if we’re to come up with lasting solutions to the problem of incivility.

 The Explanation will go to the crux of the matter and show you how peace and prosperity will be achieved.
-Stay on board by signing up on our mailing list and being notified of future events.
+Stay on board by signing up on our mailing list, in the right column, and being notified of future events.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Incivility – the Unspoken Pest that Takes on a Life of its Own
+Please use the Social Network links just below to share this information from The Explanation, Incivility – the Unspoken Pest that Takes on a Life of its Own